kelcyw/darkestdungeon_teambuilder/README.md

 online for compositions that other people like to use as well as tips and tricks, and team setups are a pretty heavily-discussed topic within the game's community as well.
-A tool that could help me put characters together in a team, tell me the team's strengths and weaknesses, and also tell me what I should be fighting with this team would be really helpful, not just for me but maybe for people who are newer to the game as well!
+A tool that could help me put characters together in a team and tell me the team's strengths will help me with determining what and where I should be fighting with that team, which could be very helpful not just for me but for players who are newer to the game as well!

 ## User Stories